ukparliament/ontologies/meta/weeknotes/2026/21/index.md

 It's a rare week that sees no actual [procedural map making](https://ukparliament.github.io/ontologies/procedure/maps/).
 Sadly, this is one of those weeks.
 Glancing at Trello, it would appear that [Librarian Ayesha](https://bsky.app/profile/askalibrarylady.bsky.social) has picked up the task of [removing motion not called steps from all of our procedures](https://trello.com/c/KLPFpOPs/477-removal-of-motion-not-called-steps).
 So far, the poor lass appears to have removed 9 of the buggers.
 Only another 31 to go.
 Grim determination and endless tea making on the immediate horizon.
 Which doesn't hold much promise of more map making news in the short to medium term.
 Slow and steady, Librarian Ayesha.

 In better news, our Jianhan managed to [fix the integration](https://trello.com/c/wjHcqxcp/519-egg-timer-integration-with-procedure-editor-not-working) between our Procedure Editing application and our beloved [Egg Timer](https://api.parliament.uk/egg-timer)&trade;.
-This particular little look up grabs all the instruments currently before Parliament, checks whether their procedure involves a [clock](https://api.parliament.uk/procedure-browser/clocks), gets the date the clock kicked off and asks the Egg Timer to provide a new estimate of when the clock should end.
-Which saves an inordinate amount of time for our crack team of librarians every time expected future sitting dates change.
+This particular little lookup grabs all the instruments currently before Parliament, checks whether their procedure involves a [clock](https://api.parliament.uk/procedure-browser/clocks), gets the date the clock kicked off and asks the Egg Timer to provide a new estimate of when the clock should end.
+Which saves an inordinate amount of time for our crack team of librarians whenever expected future sitting dates change.
 Which they do.
 Quite a lot.
 Without that integration, they'd be stuck updating a hundred and odd instruments every few weeks.
 A mind-numbing task they're far better off without.
 Much appreciated Jianhan.

 ## Procedures, but browsable